IU-CACR/SWIP/static_analysis/README.md

 # Guide to SWIP Static Analysis

+See http://hdl.handle.net/2022/23413 for the SWIP software assurance Guide.

 ## Overview

 The Scientific Workflow Integrity with Pegasus ([SWIP](https://cacr.iu.edu/projects/swip/index.php)) project improves the security and integrity of